Advertisement

 Many brands I trust are run by fellow psoriasis warriors.
 I often feel like only those who live with the condition can truly understand what it’s like to live with it.

 One example is Lanolia, which is run by a mother-daughter duo, Shirley and Karin, who both live with psoriasis.
 All of their products are made using natural, botanical ingredients.
-The products are handpicked by Shirley, who is an herbalist, from their family-run farm in Kenmare in Ireland.
+Shirley, an herbalist, handpicks the products from their family-run farm in Kenmare, Ireland.

 Lanolia was founded out of a desire to help people, like themselves, to effectively care for their skin.